Rapper Juice WRLD dies after medical emergency in Chicago

 He was pronounced dead at a hospital around 3:15 a.m. and taken to the Cook County medical examiner’s office several hours later, according to office spokeswoman Natalia Derevyanny, who said an autopsy would take place Monday.

 Chicago police launched a death investigation after a 21-year-old male experiencing a “medical emergency” was transported from Midway to an area hospital.
-Chicago Fire Department spokesman Larry Langford said the man experienced cardiac arrest and was taken to a hospital from a small hangar at Midway, away from the main terminal, where private planes land.
+Police said there were no signs of foul play and those aboard the aircraft were cooperating with authorities.
+Chicago Fire Department spokesman Larry Langford said the man experienced cardiac arrest and was taken to a hospital from a hangar operated by Atlantic Aviation at Midway, away from the main terminal, where private planes land.
+Atlantic didn’t return a message Sunday.

-The artist, who was named top new artist at the 2019 Billboard Music Awards in May, livedin the Chicago suburb of Homewood where he stood out as a musician early on.
+The rapper, who was named top new artist at the 2019 Billboard Music Awards in May, lived in the Chicago suburb of Homewood where he stood out as a musician early on.

 Juice WRLD turned 21 only days earlier.
 He was only two years out of high school.